Bachelor's Degree

 Tuition & Cost

-When you accept the 10% tuition discount from our Financial Commitment Scholarship, the cost of tuition for the Bachelor of Science in Criminal Justice with a Concentration in Homeland Security and Counterterrorism program is $464 per credit.1
+The cost of tuition for the Bachelor of Science in Criminal Justice program is $515 per credit.

 You can potentially earn even greater savings by transferring credit from prior college coursework, applying for financial aid, or potential partnership opportunities through your employer.